RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 Confidentiality?
-Leave it to lawyers to come up with a seven-syllable abstraction for ancient words like trust and loyalty that come to us from the Middle Ages.
+Leave it to lawyers to come up with a seven-syllable abstraction to describe simple ancient duties like trust, loyalty, and vows of silence.
 Client's pay good money for trust and loyalty, and they expect good judgment and absolute discretion about their legal and business affairs.
-Patients don't like it when their doctors blab to others about their diseases.
-See the [Health Information Privacy Rules](https://www.hhs.gov/hipaa/for-professionals/privacy/index.html).
+If a lawyer gossips about his client's affairs and the client is harmed in any way, the client may sue for malpractice, breach of fiduciary duty, or invasion of privacy.
-And clients don't like it
+A complaint to disciplinary counsel of the state's bar association would likely lead to charges that the lawyer violated the state's version of [Model Rule 1.6 (Confidentiality)][aba1.6].

-when their lawyers blab to others,
+Doctors owe the same duty of confidentiality to patients, a duty not to disclose the patient's private medical information without the patient's consent.
-*including other lawyers*,
+A doctor who violates that trust can be sued for malpractice or invasion of privacy under state law, along with violations of federal law under the Health Insurance Portability and Accountability Act of 1996, "[HIPAA](https://www.hhs.gov/hipaa/for-professionals/privacy/index.html)".

-about the clients' business and legal affairs.
+No patient wants his doctor discussing the patient's medical condition with others, and clients don't like it when lawyers blab about the client's legal and business affairs to others, *including other lawyers*.

 ###  Model Rule 1.6 - Confidentiality

-Note the imperative language here.
+Please note the imperative.

 > A lawyer *shall not* reveal information relating to the representation of a client unless &hellip;

-What kind of information is confidential under [Model Rule 1.6][aba1.6]?
+What information is confidential under [Model Rule 1.6][aba1.6]?
 I will make it easy for you:
 Everything is confidential.
 Think big and broad.